-Without our distributed team and the framework of our agency without offices, those words would be meaningless.
+Without our distributed team and the framework of a completely remote media agency, those words would be meaningless.

 It is only through our ability to collaborate as a global team and regardless of our physical location, gender, cultural backgrounds, religious beliefs, political views and sexual orientations that we are able to create award-winning work and outstanding results.

-For us, remote work is in our DNA and we are convinced that it is the future, as it delivers extraordinary benefits to our e-ployees, to our clients, to our remote-based agency as well as to our environment.
+For us, remote work is in our DNA and we are convinced that it is the future, as it delivers extraordinary benefits to our e-ployees, to our clients, to our remote digital marketing agency as well as to our environment.
 It is a win-win-win-win and has empowered us to be truly boundless!

 And yet, plenty still needs to be done.